 Virtual care uses technology to connect clinicians and patients with the goal of delivering care when and where it is needed.

 ‘Virtual care’ is an interaction between patients and their care team using technology.
-The aim of the interaction is to facilitate or maximise the quality and effectiveness of patient care.
+The interaction aims to facilitate or maximise the quality and effectiveness of patient care.

-Virtual care technology could include telephones, video conference, mobile apps, text-based messaging, or other communication method.
+Virtual care technology could include telephones, video conferencing, mobile apps, text-based messaging, or other communication methods.

 Virtual care includes:

-- synchronous tools such as video conferencing that allows for real time communication
+- synchronous tools such as video conferencing that allow for real-time communication

 - asynchronous (store-and-forward) applications such as secure messaging